-Joseph Peschel is a freelance writer who lives in North Sioux City, South Dakota.
+Joseph Peschel is a freelance writer who lives in Mccook Lake, South Dakota.
 He was educated at the University of Iowa, where he studied Electrical Engineering and at Iowa State University where half of his double major was in English, concentrating on, of all things, writing and Shakespeare; the other half was journalism.
+He has a BA from Iowa State University.
 Despite his education, he can still write in English when his editor demands it.

 He has worked as computer journalist and software reviewer.
 He's written for PC World, InfoWorld, Computer Buyer's Guide and Handbook, PC Upgrade, and other computer magazines.
 For a time, he worked a gig as a local newspaper computer columnist.
 He's also taught at the local community college.

 Peschel's favorite authors include John Updike, Tobias Wolff, Charles Baxter, Woody Allen, Philip Roth, T.C.
 Boyle, Bill Bryson, J.D.
 Salinger, Paul Theroux, and John Irving.
 He'd like to shoot Tom Wolfe.
 His favorite long-dead authors are Hemingway, Fitzgerald, Raymond Carver, Capote, T. S. Eliot, Pablo Neruda, Shakespeare, and Molière (especially Richard Wilbur's translations).
 But Peschel insists he still won't like Wolfe after he's gone.
 He relishes the poems of Richard Wilbur and W. S. Merwin.